tensorflow/tensorboard/tensorboard/data/server/DEVELOPMENT.md

     a good reason that you are prepared to justify; etc.

--   Write Rust code that will still compile if backward-compatible changes are made to the protobuf definitions.
+-   Write Rust code that will still compile if backward-compatible changes are made to protobuf definitions whose source of truth is not in this repo (i.e., those updated by `tensorboard/compat/proto/update.sh`).
 This means:

     -   When you construct a protobuf message, spread in `Default::default` even if you populate all the fields, in case more fields are added: